JosephWildey/editor/README.md

 - Save/Open functionality
 - Scrollable word frequency window instead of a simple popup

-There was more but I forgot.
-School and classes have been stressful.
-Sorry, slacking.
+- Google Drive synchronization capabilities.

+I'm sort of slacking because classes/school.
 Trying to get back into this.
+Still have to write more comments in my code and stuff too.